Towards Visual Saliency Explanations of Face Verification: Experimental Results

 \subsection{Visual Explanation Results}

 This section presents the visual results of the saliency maps generated by our proposed CorrRISE algorithm.
-First, the explanation ability of CorrRISE is tested in one of the major evaluation scenarios of face recognition, namely face verification.
-The experiments are conducted using both the standard LFW dataset and an occluded dataset.
-Then, the behavior of the FR model in several challenging scenarios is analyzed and explained, notably some failure cases due to very similar subjects or significant head pose variations.
+For easier demonstration and fair comparison, all the experiments here are conducted on the ArcFace model.
+First, the explanation ability of CorrRISE is tested on the standard face verification scenario with samples randomly selected from LFW and WebFace-Occ datasets respectively.
+Then, the behavior of the ArcFace model in several challenging scenarios is analyzed and explained, notably some failure cases due to very similar subjects or significant head pose variations.
 Moreover, a visual comparison with other explanation approaches is presented.